78 rpm Record Labels - Columbia

 To compete on the high end with Victor, Columbia introduced the Symphony Series in 1906 and continued into 1923.
 These labels looked very different from their popular record couterparts, were more expensive and some remained single sided long after the popular music discs went double sided.
 There are numerous variations with different patent dates added and subtracted (as they expired) and changing the information on the banner.
 They also had artists listed as an "Exclusive Artist."

 Columbia also produced advertising or sample records from time to time.
-The first example I have is from 1913 (left).
+The first example is from 1910 a couple years after they introduced their new Double Disc record on the Magic Notes label.
+The second example I have is from 1913.
 This is the front and back of the record.
 The front is a song by Henry Burr.
 The back is an announcer extolling the qualities of the Columbia record.
 Below is a sample record demonstrating the quality of the New Process record that was put out in 1923 along with the front and back of the sleeve it came in.
-Both records sold for 25 cents.
+Both sample records sold for 25 cents while the first demonstration disc was a giveaway.

 The next major label change was from 1923-25 when Columbia introduced the flag label.
-Below are examples of three color types, copper, gold and green
+Left are examples of three color types, copper, gold and green

 Next up in the line of Columbia labels was the Viva-Tonal styled label which ran from 1925-1939.
 These are usually easily determined by the fact that they say Viva-Tonal on the label.
 However, when they first came out they didn't use this term on the label.
 These range from 1925-26.
-There are three examples below.
-Besides the color there were minor differences in labels based on patent dates on the bottom, three versus two.
-This black label example has the three patent dates while both greens have two.
-The difference in the greens is what's written below the logo at top.
+There are five examples below.
+Besides the color there were minor differences in labels based on patent dates on the bottom, patent information on the top and the order of the patent information.

 Next up they put "Viva-Tonal" and "Electrical Process" on the label.
 Again, variations besides color are the patent dates and what's written below the logo on top.
 An additional variation here is the designation of "Odeon Recording" pulling from the Odeon catalog.
 These labels range from 1927-1932.
 During this time Columbia enticed some artists to sign exclusive contracts with them by putting their images on the labels.
 Below are two examples, Paul Whiteman with the "potato head" label and Ted Lewis.